pyca/pynacl/README.rst

   * Functions to convert between Ed25519 and Curve25519 keys have been added.

+* 0.3.0:

-* 0.3.0: the low-level API (`nacl.c.*`) has been changed to match the upstream NaCl C/C++ conventions (as well as those of other NaCl bindings).
+  * The low-level API (`nacl.c.*`) has been changed to match the upstream NaCl C/C++ conventions (as well as those of other NaCl bindings).
     The order of arguments and return values has changed significantly.
 To avoid silent failures, `nacl.c` has been removed, and replaced with `nacl.bindings` (with the new argument ordering).
 If you have code which calls these functions (e.g. `nacl.c.crypto_box_keypair()`), you must review the new docstrings and update your code/imports to match the new conventions.